 - Stir fry everything together until cabbage is softened and the pork and shrimps are cooked all the way through.
 Turn off the heat and set aside for later.

-- Once the chicken bouillon has dissolved, turn off the heat and add 100 ml milk.
+- When the chicken bouillon has dissolved, turn off the heat and add 100 ml milk.
 Heat up on medium just before serving.

 - Boil 2 portions ramen noodles in a separate pot according to instructions the packaging.
 When the ramen has 2-3 minutes left, reheat the broth.
 (Important: Be careful not to let the soup boil to prevent the milk curdling.)